 Read and discuss Gingerbread Boy's message.
 Say: Gingerbread Boy wondered if we could read his story again.
-He said it reminded him of cooking and following rules.
+He said it reminded him of cooking and following rules!

-Read The Gingerbread Boy or play the story from the Starfall Fairy Tales Audio CD.
-The children join in on repeated phrases.
-Volunteers hold Gingerbread Boy as they answer the following questions, then they choose one of their new friends as the next volunteer.
+Read The Gingerbread Boy or play The Gingerbread Boy Audio CD.
+Children join in on repeated phrases.
+Volunteers hold Gingerbread Boy as they answer the following questions, then they choose the next volunteers.